 - Kensington Park Reserve

 Council manages over 200 hectares of land in more than 200 Community Land reserves.

-The Community Land Register is available for inspection (without charge) at the Customer Service desk.
+The Community Land Register is also available for inspection (without charge) at the Customer Service desk.

 On 20 March 2001, Council resolved that it exclude seven properties from Community Land classification.

 - Civic Centre Site - 401 Greenhill Road, Tusmore